• About

 ingredients for homemade dough

 Use 00 pizza flour, quick-rise (or instant) yeast, white sugar, salt, olive oil, and warm water.
 If you don't have 00 flour on hand, substitute equal parts all-purpose flour.
 Active dry yeast is different from quick-rise (or instant) yeast, but it can be substituted.
-Active dry yeast will take longer for the dough to rise and must be proofed in warm water.
-I like fine grain sea salt and extra-virgin olive oil.
+Active dry yeast will take longer for the dough to rise, and must be proofed in warm water.

 How to Make Pizza Dough